charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

     </tr>
 </table>

-We'll simulate 10k games using 4 [[Cinder Glade]] in the slots marked "???" then simulate another 10k games with [[Sheltered Thicket]] in those slots.
-The other 56 cards[^2] will remain unchanged.
-We'll also look at a pair of controlled variables: [[Taiga]] (which always enters the battlefield untapped) and "Slow Taiga" (which always enters tapped).
+We simulate 10k games using 4 [[Cinder Glade]] in the slots marked "???" then simulate another 10k games with [[Sheltered Thicket]] in those slots.
+The other 56 cards[^2] remain unchanged.
+We also look at a pair of controlled variables: [[Taiga]] (which always enters the battlefield untapped) and "Slow Taiga" (which always enters tapped).
 This will allow us to disentangle the advantage of cycling from the disadvantage of always entering the battlefield tapped.

 [^2]: The list reserves 6 slots for interaction: [[Anger of the Gods]] and [[Lightning Bolt]].
 This number is about typical.
 These slots could just as easily be [[Flame Slash]], [[Obstinate Baloth]], [[Reclamation Sage]], etc. They don't contribute to getting [[Primeval Titan:Titan]] on the table, so as far as the simulation is concerned they're blanks.